-T includes high-grade biliary intraepithelial neoplasia (Billn-3), intraductal papillary neoplasm with high-grade dysplasia, and mucinous cystic neoplasm with high-grade dysplasia.
-For intraepithelial lesions, a 3-tier biliary intraepithelial neoplasia classification has been proposed.1
+T includes high-grade biliary intraepithelial neoplasia (Billn-3), intraductal papillary neoplasm with high-grade dysplasia, intraductal tubulopapillary neoplasm with high-grade dysplasia, and mucinous cystic neoplasm with high-grade dysplasia.
+For intraepithelial lesions, a 3-tier biliary intraepithelial neoplasia classification has been proposed.

 The T categories are based on size, vascular invasion and extrahepatic spread.
-For invasive carcinoma associated with intraductal papillary neoplasms and mucinous cystic neoplasms, only the size of the invasive component should be used to determine the T category.
-The synoptic report is not required for intraductal papillary neoplasms and mucinous cystic neoplasms in the absence of an invasive component.
-For invasive carcinoma associated with intraductal papillary neoplasms and mucinous cystic neoplasms, only the size of the invasive component should be used to determine the T category.
+For invasive carcinoma associated with intraductal papillary neoplasms, tubulopapillary and mucinous cystic neoplasms, only the invasive component should be used to determine the T category.
+The synoptic report is not required for intraductal papillary neoplasms, intraductal tubulopapillary neoplasms and mucinous cystic neoplasms in the absence of an invasive component for accreditation purposes.
 The invasive portion in these cases can be multifocal.
-The size of the largest focus as well as cumulative size of all invasive carcinoma foci should be included in the report.
-Till further data becomes available, the T category should be determined based on size of the largest invasive focus.
+In addition to the size of the largest focus, it is suggested to include the combined/cumulative size of all invasive carcinoma foci, and/or their percentage relative to the gross tumor size (see also note E).
+However, till further data becomes available, the T category should be determined based on either size of the largest invasive focus or the deepest invasion as applicable.
 Vascular invasion includes either gross or microscopic involvement of vessels.
 Major vascular invasion is defined as invasion of the branches of the main portal vein or hepatic artery (first and second order branches) or as invasion of 1 or more of the 3 hepatic veins (right, middle or left).